michaelo/bass/README.md

 * Custom Grafana panel to visualize multiple traces in a grid?
 * Evaluate going/supporting OTEL-free:
     * OTEL was chosen primarily to quickly see results as the orchestration logic got built.
 A local, tailored store will likely outperform for any reasonable amunts of data and traffic.
 May support both.
+* TBD: make example utilizing bash or other languages for builds? consider combining with otel-cli for convenience.

 Scratch:
 ----